 States Chronologically States Alphabetically

 Any person who is eligible to vote in the state of Nevada and will be at least 18 years old on Election Day, 3 November 2020, may participate.
 Participants must reside in the precinct in which they wish to participate and must be registered as a Democrat.
 Registration or change in party affiliation may occur on a caucus day.

 Nevada's Democratic Viability Precinct Caucuses meet in each precinct.
 Voting begins at 12 noon PST.
 After the announcement of the initial caucus results, if there are any non-viable preference groups, caucus attendees in those non-viable preference groups may realign with a viable group.
 The viability percentage is determined by the number of precincts delegates to be elected (1 delegate: 50%, 2 delegates: 25%, 3 delegates: 16.6%, 4 or more delegates: 15%).
 Presidential preference is locked in at the final expression (either the first or second vote) of preference at the viability precinct caucuses.
-23 of 48 delegates to the Democratic National Convention are allocated to presidential contenders in proportion to the percentage of the support each candidate receives.
+23 of 49 delegates to the Democratic National Convention are allocated to presidential contenders in proportion to the percentage of the support each candidate receives in county delegate equivalences.
 A mandatory 15 percent threshold is required in order for a presidential contender to be allocated National Convention delegates at the congressional district and statewide levels.
 Here is how the Democratic Proportional Delegate Allocation Math works.

 In addition, each Precinct Caucus chooses delegates to the County Conventions based on presidential preference.

 Saturday 18 April 2020: County Conventions convene in each county.
 Hours begin at 10:00a PDT (1700 UTC).
 Each County Convention chooses delegates to the Nevada State Democratic Convention.

 The remaining 13 National Convention delegates consist of